Array ( => August => 9, => 2021 )09August

 Your tasks as a doctoral researcher

 As a doctoral researcher, you will work as part of a project team.
 Your tasks will include empirical research and data analysis, preparation of results for publication, presentation of results at (international) academic meetings, contributions to the teaching portfolio of the group and support for organizing project-related academic events.
 You will develop an innovative research question for your PhD thesis as part of the project and in collaboration with the project leader, Prof. Ruth Müller.
 You will regularly meet with your supervisor to discuss and support the progress of your thesis.
-Beyond the project, you will be part of the Science & Technology Policy research group and at the lively research community at the STS department more generally.
+Beyond the project, you will be part of the Science & Technology Policy research group and at the lively research community at the MCTS department more generally.
 You will actively participate in the academic life of the group and the department, which both regularly host international guest researchers and academic events.
 As a PhD student at TU Munich, you will be enrolled in the TUM Graduate School, which provides a structured PhD program and offers a rich program of courses in academic and transferable skills.

 Applicants should hold a Master’s degree in the social sciences, humanities, or the life sciences.
-Familiarity with STS concepts and experience with qualitative social science research methods is highly desirable.
+Familiarity with MCTS concepts and experience with qualitative social science research methods is highly desirable.
 You should be interested in working across the disciplines and in engaging with other knowledge cultures.
 You should further be capable of and interested in working both as part of a team and independently.
 Fluency in English is essential for the academic life at the center.
-We are looking for inspired and inspiring new talents who want to work in and contribute to an exciting, interdisciplinary STS research environment.
+We are looking for inspired and inspiring new talents who want to work in and contribute to an exciting, interdisciplinary MCTS research environment.

 Your complete application documents must include your CV, your Master’s degree certificates, a letter of motivation (max.
 2 pages), 1-2 writing samples (e.g., thesis chapters, articles, etc.), and names and contact details of 2 references, including a brief statement explaining your relationship to each of the named references.